-Last year, about 70 percent of social media scams were shared manually through people and common connections.
+In recent years, as many as 70 percent of social media scams were shared manually through people and common connections.
 As you know, people are more likely to click on a link or download content if it is recommended by somebody they know.
 Cisco reports that Facebook is now the #1 way to breach a corporate network and the #1 source of malware.

 Take the Locky Ransomware for example.
 Locky is not particularly new — it was released in early 2016.
 Locky targets PCs, exploiting a vulnerability in MS Word, and automatically changes all your files to .locky, scrambling them in the process.
 It sets the computer’s desktop to a image of a set of instructions for how to the pay the bitcoin ransom, about $500 at the current bitcoin valuation.